10+ free & affordable things to do and see in Helsinki as an unconventional tourist!

 • Finns are the world’s biggest coffee drinkers

-• Finns don’t feel the need of filling silences
+• Finns don’t feel the need to fill silences

-• When Moscow invaded, little Finalnd defeated the huge soviet army in the battle of Tolvajarvi with huge losses for the invaders.
-This is when the Finns invented the Molotov cocktail.
+• When Moscow invaded, little Finland defeated the huge soviet army in the battle of Tolvajarvi with huge losses for the invaders.
+This was when the Finns invented the Molotov cocktail.

 • Santa comes from the door in Finland, and the kids can meet him

-• At the world’s top for second-hand-shops number in proportion with the population, and at the same time, one of the wealthiest country on the planet
+• At the world’s top for second-hand-shops number in proportion to the population, and at the same time, one of the wealthiest countries on the planet

 • Tattoos, Piercings, & Skateboards are quite common